 1. RECOGNIZE THAT WE EXIST BY EARTH’S CHOOSING

-It should go without saying that the Earth exists separately from its inhabitants.
-Every bit as alive as we are, our planet provides everything that makes our life possible on its surface.
-We exist by its choosing, which is remarkable when you consider what we do to it.
+It should go without saying that our planet exists separately from its inhabitants.
+Every bit as alive as we are, it provides all that makes life possible on its surface.
+We exist by Earth’s choosing, which is remarkable when you consider what we do to it.

 On Earth Day, drink deeply of the natural beauty that surrounds you and give thanks for the benevolence of our planet.

 Chemicals make life easier.
 And they can be hard to give up.
 The obvious culprits like herbicides and fertilizers are only part of the problem.
 Many of the products we have at home contain additives that are harmful to our planet.
 And let’s face it, buying “green” isn’t always fun to do.

 On Earth Day, take stock of your bad habits and choose at least one offending product to cut from your life.

 Eating foods out of season is bad for the planet.
 Why?
 Because food accounts for 10-30% of a typical U.S. household’s carbon footprint.
 Purchasing exotic or out-of-season produce contributes to long-distance travel emissions.